CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. function:: LCASE (string)
 .. function:: LOWER (string)

 	The functions **LCASE** and **LOWER** are used interchangeably.
 They convert uppercase characters included in string to lowercase characters.
 Note that these functions may not work properly in character sets which are not supported by CUBRID.
-For details on the character sets supported by CUBRID, see `Definition and Characteristics <#syntax_syntax_datatype_string_de_1985>`_.
+For details on the character sets supported by CUBRID, see :ref:`char-data-type`.

 	:param string: Specifies the string in which uppercase characters are to be converted to lowercase.
 If the value is **NULL**, **NULL** is returned.
 	:rtype: STRING